-- 1. Select the Advanced Filter sheet, and click cell A10. - 2.
+- 1. Select the Over 60 sheet, and click cell A5.
+This Excel sheet contains a range of data and is not using the Table feature. - 2.
 From the Insert tab, choose Table. - 3.
 The Create Table dialogue box will appear. - 4.
 Make sure "My table has headers" is selected so Excel recognizes the column headings. - 5.
 Click OK.
-Excel turns our advance search data into a table. - 6.
-Sort the table in ascending order (A-Z), by Store, and Employee ID, then Last Name.
+Excel turns our advance search data into a table. - Sort the table in ascending order (A-Z), by Store, and Employee ID, then Last Name.
 Hint: Click the Data tab, Click the Sort button, add levels for the three fields. - 7.
-Autofit the column widths and row height to make sure the heading row is visible. - 8.
 Save your work.